-Additionally, we maintain a land stewardship goal-the largest ever by a U.S. protein company-to support improved environmental practices on 2 million acres of row crop corn by the end of 2020.
+We also maintain a land stewardship goal-the largest ever by a U.S. protein company-to support improved environmental practices on 2 million acres of row crop corn by the end of 2020.
 Our goal is to provide farmers with tools to inform them how to improve their economic and environmental bottom line, as well as lower the GHG emissions generated by our supply chain.
-We hope to see, through optimized nutrient management, less demand for fertilizer, resulting in less energy used to produce the fertilizer.
-Additionally, optimized nutrient management can reduce fertilizer loss per acre, resulting in reduced GHG emissions from farmland.
 More information is available HERE.